this space

 «Queer becomes a matter of how things appear, how they gather, how they perform, to create the edges of spaces and worlds.» (Ahmed 2006, 167)

-Our work is supported by: ZùMTL + Concordia University's Creative Research Residency, with funding from the Office of the Vice President, Research & Graduate Studies, and the Fonds de recherche du Québec – Société et culture (FRQSC).
+This project was supported by: ZùMTL + Concordia University's Creative Research Residency, with funding from the Office of the Vice President, Research & Graduate Studies, and the Fonds de recherche du Québec – Société et culture (FRQSC).

 Site - Veletržní palác, Prague